Braised Lamb in Red Wine

 - Also, make sure you caramelize the meat well when searing.
 This makes a huge difference in both color and flavor.

-- And, do not skip on sautéing the onions and veggies until they are soft and translucent.
+- And, do not skip sautéing the onions and veggies until they are soft and translucent.

 Ingredients and substitutes

-- Lamb - I often use a lamb shoulder or leg.
-The best thing about braising is that you can use the cheap cuts and it will still cook to fork-tender with the slow cooking process.
+- Lamb—I often use a lamb shoulder or leg.
+The best thing about braising is that you can use cheap cuts, and the slow cooking process will still cook the lamb to fork-tender.

 - Red wine – Wine and lamb are a wonderful combination.
 And yet, you can omit the wine and use vegetable stock instead.
 You can also use white wine in this recipe.

-- Veggies - I'm using the classic onions, carrots, and celery for flavor.
-You can use other veggies, but take note that these will change the consistency and texture of the finished dish.
+- Veggies—For flavor, I’m using classic onions, carrots, and celery.
+You can use other veggies, but note that these will change the consistency and texture of the finished dish.

-- Herbs - Rosemary and thyme are best used fresh in this dish.
-And yet, if you must, then use 1 teaspoon dried of each.
+- Herbs—Rosemary and thyme are best used fresh in this dish.
+However, if you must, use 1 tsp dried of each.

-- Flour - The flour coats the meat and helps caramelize the meat as well as thickens the sauce.
-You can use gluten-free flour as well.
+- Flour—The flour coats the meat, helps caramelize it, and thickens the sauce.
+You can also use gluten-free flour.

 Braised lamb in red wine recipe